Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints

 without entropy production.
 From the observed density parameter, $\Omega_{\axino} h^{2} = 2.0 \times 10^{3} \, Y_{\axino} \left({m_{\axino}}/{7 \keV}\right) = 0.12$, the yield of $7 \keV$ axino DM has to be $Y_{\axino} = 6.1 \times10^{-5}$.
 Therefore, the dilution factors are related with the PQ-breaking scale as

-In BM1, the dilution factor of $\Delta = 4.7$ can be easily obtained from saxion decay.
-For $v_{\rm PQ} = 2.5 \times 10^{10}$ GeV, saxion with mass around $110 \GeV$ dominantly decays into $b$-quark pair via a saxion-Higgs mixing (see Ref.~\cite{Bae:2013hma} for details of saxion decay).
+In the BM1 scenario, the dilution factor of $\Delta = 4.7$ can be easily obtained from saxion decay.
+For $v_{\rm PQ} = 2.5 \times 10^{10}$\,GeV, the saxion with the mass around $110 \GeV$ dominantly decays into the $b$-quark pair via a saxion-Higgs mixing (see Ref.~\cite{Bae:2013hma} for details of saxion decay).
 In such a case, the decay temperature is $T_{D}^{s} \simeq 53 \GeV$.
 In the meantime, as shown in Eq.~\eqref{eq:eq_tem}, saxion domination occurs at $T^{s}_{e} \simeq 250 \GeV$ when $s_{0} = 10^{16} \GeV$.
-Thus, dilution factor is $\Delta = T^{s}_{e} / T^{s}_{D} \simeq 4.7$.
-In BM2, on the other hand, saxion domination occurs at a very low temperature $T^{s}_{e} \sim 2.5 \text{--} 25 \MeV$ since we consider a low reheating temperature, $T_{R} \ll \mu$.
-Although one can consider very light saxion whose decay temperature is of MeV order or smaller, entropy injection at such a low temperature may be disfavored by the big bang nucleosynthesis.
+Thus, the dilution factor is $\Delta = T^{s}_{e} / T^{s}_{D} \simeq 4.7$.
+In the BM2 scenarios, on the other hand, saxion domination occurs at a very low temperature, $T^{s}_{e} \sim 2.5 \text{--} 25 \MeV$, since we consider a low reheating temperature, $T_{R} < \mu$.
+Although one can consider the very light saxion whose decay temperature is of MeV order or smaller, entropy injection at such a low temperature may be disfavored by the big bang nucleosynthesis.
 If the reheating temperature is larger, one can obtain larger $T^{s}_{e}$.
-In such a case, the Higgsino contributions dominate axino production, and thus the basic feature becomes the same as in BM1.
+In such a case, the Higgsino contributions dominate axino production, and thus the basic feature becomes the same as in the BM1 scenario.

-Another way to evade the Ly-$\alpha$ forest constraints may be by taking degenerate mass spectrum~\cite{Heeck:2017xbu}.
-As is evident in Fig.~\ref{fig:dist-process}, the axino phase space distribution from 2-body becomes colder when the mass difference between decaying particle and its decay products is smaller.
-Thus we expect that in BM1, the tension with Ly-$\alpha$ may be relaxed by tuning $\mu$ and $m_{H_{L}}$.
-However, the axino yield from 2-body decay decreases as the mass difference decreases, while that from Higgsino scatterings are not affected so much.
-Therefore, the phase space distribution for a very small mass difference is dominated by s- and t-channel scatterings, and thus it cannot be arbitrarily cold.
+Another way to evade the Ly-$\alpha$ forest constraints may be to take a degenerate mass spectrum~\cite{Heeck:2017xbu}.
+As is evident in Fig.~\ref{fig:dist-process}, the axino phase space distribution from 2-body decay becomes colder when the mass difference between decaying particle and its decay products is smaller.
+Thus we expect that in the BM1 scenario, the tension with Ly-$\alpha$ may be relaxed by tuning $\mu$ and $m_{H_{L}}$.
+However, the axino yield from 2-body decay decreases as the mass difference decreases, while that from Higgsino scattering is not affected so much.
+Therefore, the phase space distribution for a very small mass difference is dominated by $s$-channel scattering and $t$-channel scattering, and thus it cannot be arbitrarily cold.